When you first setup your Airbnb listing, Airbnb offered you the option of setting your price to dynamically adjust to demand.

 - In Hosting mode, select Listings from the top navigation bar

-- Click on Pricing from the menu at the top
+- Click on Pricing from your listing's menu

 - Click the Edit button for the Nightly price section